Skip navigation

 E-Mail: epp@iwt-bremen.de

-The soft sensor combines a thermal limit that depends on the contact surface-related grinding power Pc'' and contact time Δt, which makes it possible to exclude tempering zones, with the Barkhausen-noise measured in-process.
-When using CBN as a cutting material, a shift in the process limit determined for corundum was observed.
-In addition to the generated edge zone condition, the Barkhausen-noise is also influenced by the mechanical effect of the grinding wheel engagement, which
+In this project, the potential of soft sensor-based process control was demonstrated for preventing surface layer damage while maintaining high productivity.
+The soft sensor combines a thermal limit dependent on contact surface-related grinding power Pc'' and contact time ∆t, which enables the prevention of tempering zones, with in-process measured Barkhausen noise.
+When using CBN as the cutting material, a shift in the process limit determined for corundum was observed.
+The Barkhausen noise is influenced not only by the generated surface layer condition but also by the mechanical effect of the grinding wheel engagement, which primarily affects the signal in the saturation range.

 Cooperation: Leibniz-IWT WT/FT, Fraunhofer IWU Chemnitz